 Faith Communities: The Ling Shen Ching Tze Temple (Lei Zang Temple)

 The Ling Shen Ching Tze Temple (also known as Lei Zang Temple) was established in 1985 by Living Buddha Lian Sheng Grandmaster Lu (original name: Sheng-Yen Lu).
-The Ling Shen Ching Tze Temple (Lei Zang Temple).
 After traveling around the world, Grandmaster Lu chose to settle in Seattle, along with eight disciple families.

 Together they purchased a piece of land in Redmond.
 As a practitioner of Feng Shui, he saw a uniquely ideal alignment of features: “a prominent “dragon head” or hill with a solid backing, a bright “water mirror” in front (Lake Sammamish), protective arms on either side, and a beautiful “table mountain” reflected in the water.